steveswinsburg/fhirbdd/README.md

 #### Execute them
 You can load these feature files into a feature file visualisation / execution tool and run each step using a UI.
 I wrote one specifically for this purpose called [StepRunner](https://github.com/steveswinsburg/steprunner).
-Check it out here: _Vercel link TBD_.
+Check it out here: https://steprunner-abc1f.web.app/.

 #### Automate them
-You can write automated tests based on the steps in the scenarios and execute these via [Cucumber](https://cucumber.io/docs/cucumber/step-definitions), [Selenium0(https://cucumber.io/docs/guides/browser-automation/), or many other testing libraries that support feature files.
+You can write automated tests based on the steps in the scenarios and execute these via [Cucumber](https://cucumber.io/docs/cucumber/step-definitions), [Selenium](https://cucumber.io/docs/guides/browser-automation/), or many other testing libraries that support feature files.

 ## 🤝 Contributing